-It is recognised however, that on occasions sanctions are necessary to demonstrate that misbehaviour is not acceptable as it affects everyone's right to learn in safe and calm environment; to express the disapproval of the school community and to deter other pupils from similar behaviour.
+It is recognised however, that on occasions sanctions are necessary to demonstrate that poor behaviour is not acceptable as it affects everyone's right to learn in a safe and calm environment; to express the disapproval of the school community and to deter other pupils from similar behaviour.
 Sanctions will enable the pupil to reflect on, and learn from, their behaviour and to make reparation wherever possible.
 The school will use Restorative Justice principles to facilitate this.

 Some vulnerable pupils, for example those with special educational needs, physical or mental health needs, and children who are Looked After can experience particular difficulties with social behaviour and the school will seek to ensure that such pupils receive behavioural support according to their need, by working proactively with local and external agencies.
-The Governors recognise that un-met needs can result in poor behaviour.
+The Governors recognise that unidentified needs can result in poor behaviour, but there are still lines of behaviour that should not be crossed without sanction.

 However, when making decisions the school must balance the needs of the individual with those of the school community and where pupil behaviour places others at risk, the safety of the pupil body as a whole is paramount.
-Given the importance of the safety of the pupil body and the school community as a whole, the Governing body support the right of the school to permanently exclude for a single offence where it is considered that allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school.
-The school will follow the government guidelines on exclusions https://www.gov.uk/government/publications/school-exclusion
+Given the importance of the safety of the pupil body and the school community as a whole, the Governing body support the right of the school to permanently exclude for repeated breaches of the Behaviour Policy or a single offence where it is considered that allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school.
+The school will follow the government guidelines on exclusions.

-The Governors recognise that physical restraint may have to be used in order to keep children safe and the school will follow the Government guidelines https://www.gov.uk/government/publications/use-of-reasonable-force-in-schools
+The Governors recognise that physical restraint may have to be used in order to keep children safe and the school will follow the Government guidelines on use of reasonable force within schools.

-Similarly, given the overriding need to keep children safe, the school will follow government guidelines https://www.gov.uk/government/publications/searching-screening-and-confiscation to utilise their powers to search and to use reasonable force in order to keep individuals from harming, or further harming, themselves or others.
+Similarly, given the overriding need to keep children safe, the school will follow government guidelines on searching, screening and confiscation to keep individuals from harming, or further harming, themselves or others.

-We work with parents and carers to understand their children and their circumstances and believe this relationship is an important part in building a strong learning community.
+We will work with parents and carers to understand their children and their circumstances and believe this relationship is an important part in building a strong learning community.

-Similarly, given our duty of care to the pupils, this written statement and the policies that stem from it and are influenced by it (for example, Positive Behaviour Policy, Anti-bullying Policy) applies to all pupils when in school, when travelling to and from school, when engaged in extra-curricular activities such as educational trips and visits (residential and non-residential) and when being educated as a member of Denmead Junior School off-site.
-In addition they will cover covers behaviour in the immediate environment of the school e.g. in the car park or on their way to/from school and when off-site behaviour could have repercussions for the orderly running of the school, or where behaviour poses a threat to another pupil or member of the public or could affect the reputation of the school.
+Given our duty of care to the pupils, this written statement and the policies that stem from it and are influenced by it (for example, Positive Behaviour Policy, Anti-bullying Policy) apply to all pupils when in school, travelling to and from school, engaged in extra-curricular activities such as educational trips and visits (residential and non-residential) and being educated as a member of Denmead Junior School offsite.
+They also cover behaviour in the immediate environment of the school e.g. in the external school car park or on their way to/from school and when off-site behaviour could have repercussions for the orderly running of the school, or where behaviour poses a threat to another pupil or member of the public or could affect the reputation of the school.

-We also believe that staff need to have access to regular training and support in order to promote positive behaviour throughout the school.
-In addition staff need to be further supported in the rare cases of malicious allegations against them and when dealing with especially vulnerable pupils with unmet needs which can be distressing for all.
+We believe that staff need to have access to regular training and support to promote positive behaviour throughout the school.
+In addition, staff need to be further supported in the cases of malicious allegations, threats, abuse or violence against them and when dealing with especially vulnerable pupils which can be distressing for all.